Writing and Research Workshops - Spring 2025

 Abraham Encinas, English

 This hands-on workshop will provide people with revision strategies for longer texts, such as master’s theses, dissertation chapters or proposals.
 Please bring a hard copy of your own work—at least 15-20 double-spaced pages (more is fine).
+After the workshop, light refreshments will be provided.
+We will then have an open writing session until 7 PM.

-Time Details: Thursday, April 11th, 3:00-4:30 PM
+Time Details: Tuesday, April 8th, 3:00-4:30 PM

 Location (IN PERSON): Conference Room 4, Student Activities Center (basement level)